A new chapter begins!

 Black Animators Matter Montréal (BAMM) Featured in Montréal Guardian

 Black Animators Matter Montréal (BAMM), is a collective which focuses on making animation and storytelling more accessible to the BIPOC community.
-This organization was founded by Sydnie in August 2023.
+This collective was founded by Sydnie in August 2023.

 About Montréal Guardian